Become a Chartered Accountant Without a Degree in Accounting 2024

 Being a chartered accountant is the highest point of any accountant’s career.
-Most especially if one is an ICAN certified chartered accountant.
-For outsiders, ICAN certified accountants are the exclusive preserve of people who studied accounting at the University.
+Most especially if one is an ICAN-certified chartered accountant.
+For outsiders, ICAN-certified accountants are the exclusive preserve of people who studied accounting at the University.

 The logic is simple.
 Doctors have the Nigerian Medical Association, while lawyers register with the NBA.
 Engineers, Pharmacists, and other professions too have their own bodies which are the exclusive preserve of practicing professionals.

-Why become a chartered accountants?
+Why become a chartered accountant?

-1. Chartered accountants are some of the most sought after professionals in the country.
-To put it in context, there are less than fifty thousand ICAN certified chartered accountants in Nigeria today.
+1. Chartered accountants are some of the most sought-after professionals in the country.
+To put it in context, there are less than fifty thousand ICAN-certified chartered accountants in Nigeria today.
 For a nation of approximately 200 million, that is a ratio of 1 accountant to 4000 people.
 That is very poor.
+For a body that was established over 50 years ago, the rate of growth of its members is lagging behind the population growth and the needs of the country.
+This means there is a big shortage of chartered accountants in the country, which is why the certification is so lucrative.

-So with your certification, you can practice anywhere in the world without the need to undergo any extra examination or testing.
+2. An ICAN-certified chartered accountant is a qualification that opens doors internationally for you.
+ICAN is recognized globally as a reputable body with its high-quality, world-class examinations.
+So, with your certification, you can practice anywhere in the world without the need to undergo any extra examination or testing.
 All you need to do is to register with the local regulatory council in these countries.

+3. As a chartered accountant, you can easily set up your own accounting/consulting firm.
 Since it is generally known that chartered accountants are grounded in practical economics, marketing, and management information systems, other companies are in need of their services as consultants.

 How to be a chartered from a non-accounting field